Stellar-Station/stellar-station.github.io/StellarStation.docc/Essentials/Roundflow.md

 For example, scuttling the station and launching evacuation pods will require crew to be able to successfully get onto small pods before the station is scuttled.
 Initiating a station-wide bluespace jump will require the crew to defend their bluespace drive until the station can safely jump out of the situation.

+These conditions effectively become the new station objective for crew-sided players.
+Escape pods need to be gotten to before they launch or the station is destroyed by a threat, and the BSD needs to be defended for the duration of its jump sequence.
+At the same time, if a threat poses so much of a risk that it makes doing these infeasible, it needs to be squashed by the crew, or at the very least, fended off for long enough.

+If e.g. Cosmic Cult is ushering the end, the crew doesn't necessarily need to fully squash the cult, just enough that the end doesn't happen before they can get out.